-For additional examples of script-specific departure from default stacking of sequences of combining marks, see the discussion of positioning of multiple points and marks in Section 8.1, Hebrew, or the discussion of nondefault placement of Arabic vowel marks accompanying Figure 8-5 in Section 8.2, Arabic.
+For additional examples of script-specific departure from default stacking of sequences of combining marks, see the discussion about the positioning of multiple points and marks in Section 9.1, Hebrew, or the discussion of nondefault placement of Arabic vowel marks accompanying Figure 9-5 in Section 9.2, Arabic.
+For other types of nondefault stacking behavior, see the discussion about the positioning of combining parentheses in the subsection "Combining Diacritical Marks Extended: U+1AB0-U+1AFF" in Section 7.9, Combining Marks.